Andrew Wille

 Directory Quotes

-Andrew Wille accepts instructions from both claimants and defendants in his specialist area of life-changing brain and spinal injuries.
+Andrew accepts instructions from both claimants and defendants in his specialist area of life-changing brain and spinal injuries.
 He is also routinely involved in amputation cases, fatal accident claims and matters concerning serious accidents involving animals.
 He has developed notable expertise in accident at work cases.
 Many of his cases involve a clinical negligence aspect.

 “Andrew is always thoroughly prepared and excellent with clients and experts alike.”
+Chambers UK 2024

 “Andrew deals with clients with the utmost empathy and respect.”
 Chambers UK 2024